 Tacit-Citat-ion for string quartet (2013/2018)

 The title of this work refers to the concepts of “tacit knowledge” and “citation,” and together this refers to the idea that a musical work will appear inside of an historical context of musical codes.
 Tacit-Citat-ion takes some of its inspiration from works by Kaija Saariaho, Hans Abrahamsen, Salvatore Sciarrino, and Giacinto Scelsi.
-It is especially a tribute to the music of Saariaho, and includes musical quotes from her work Nocturne for solo violin.
-In addition the work has found inspiration in Abrahamsen’s beautiful work Schnee for nine instruments.
+It reflects impressions, for example, from Abrahamsen’s beautiful work Schnee for nine instruments.
 The aesthetic appeal of these composers can be found in the fragile, textural, and weightless quality of the musical gestures that this relationship brings to the string quartet.

 — Rebecka Sofia Ahvenniemi